Los Angeles & California · Telehealth

 Intake & Getting to Know Your Full Story

-Your therapist will take time to understand your history — including the ways your LGBTQ+ identity has intersected with your family, culture, faith, relationships, and mental health.
-We do not skip past identity to get to "the real issues."
-Your identity is central to the work.
+Your therapist will take time to understand your history, including the ways your identities have affected your mental health experiences.
+We do not skip past identity and regard it as a side quest.
+Your identities are central to the work.

 3